Gallogly College of Engineering

 Undergraduate Advising at Williams Student Services Center

 Whether you are a prospective, first-time, continuing or graduating student, the Williams Student Services Center provides centralized support for academic and curricular guidance.
 Our advising team provides basic information about academic programs and advising, scholarships, student groups, organizations, college support programs, tutoring, mentoring, and graduation.
-Advisors are available to answer questions and provide guidance regarding courses, academic performance, scholastic requirements and transfer equivalencies.
+Advisors are available to answer questions and provide guidance regarding courses, academic performance and requirements, and transfer equivalencies.

-The Gallogly College of Engineering provides students the support of a faculty and college academic advisor related to their discipline.
-All incoming engineering freshmen are advised by engineering's Williams Student Services Center advisors during the University’s New Sooner Orientation program.
-Students are required to meet their academic advisor each semester prior to enrollment to ensure they are effectively progressing to degree.
+The Gallogly College of Engineering provides students the support of a college academic advisor related to their discipline.
+All incoming engineering freshmen are advised in the college by the Williams Student Services Center advisors during the University’s New Sooner Orientation program.
+Students are required to meet their academic advisor each semester prior to enrollment to ensure they are effectively making progress toward their degree.
+Students also have access to the faculty in their major for career advising.

 Engineering Laptop Policy

-Visit the Gallogly College of Engineering's webpage to learn more about the college's laptop policy.
+All Gallogly College of Engineering students are required to have a laptop in order to fully participate in their academic program.
+Visit the college's webpage to learn more about the college's laptop policy.

 Admission to the Gallogly College of Engineering